diogofriggo/rusty-tictactoe/README.md

 I've found best results with an exploration rate of 30% and a decay rate of 90%.
 Also the learning rate has been set to 40% so that the machine doesn't hold on too strongly to recent memories

-Go play!
+If you're on windows just launch tictactoe.exe and go play!
+If you're on another platform just compile the code with the latest rust toolchain before playing.

 You have to wait around a minute before the game starts, in that time the machine is playing thousands of times against itself, balancing exploration against explotation.

 Once learning is done the machine switches to full-greedy mode to beat you!